Sustainability Through The Greenest Region Compact

 - Engage the community in climate change mitigation and adaptation

 The Village is divided into three main commercial districts: Central Business District, Hubbard Woods and Indian Hill.
 The Village employs a full-time Economic Development Coordinator that serves as a facilitator between the Village and businesses.
 The Village promotes local goods and regularly supports and advertises Shop Local and Small Business Saturday initiatives.
 The Green Awards program recognizes businesses that practice and promote sustainability while working to attract and attain similar businesses.
-Details of goals and activities are found on the GRC2 Economic Goals pages.

 Economic Development Goals